aj-das/aj-das-recipe-ratings-predictor/README.md

 The dataset contains 230,000 reviews and 230,000+ recipes posted since 2008.
 It's a reliable source for exploring trends in food preferences and cooking behavior.
 I aim to identify which recipe features are most associated with high user ratings, such as preparation time, nutritional content, or complexity.
 Ultimately, I want to predict a new recipe's average rating before it receives any user feedback.

 Understanding which features contribute to higher-rated recipes can help cooks tailor their recipes for success.
-It also reveals insight about the user's preferences and establish recommendation systems on cooking platforms.
+It also reveals insight into the user's preferences and establishes recommendation systems on cooking platforms.

 ### Dataset Overview